acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-web.rst

 	.. image:: ../images/portal/model-onboarding-with-license.png
                  :width: 75%

-If License is not uploaded while On-bording, it can be done through by clicking **Upload License** button on **Licenses** tab of a particular model under **My MODELS** page.
+If License is not uploaded while On-boarding, it can be done through by clicking **Upload License** button on **Licenses** tab of a particular model under **My MODELS** page.